XizhiXiao/CMU_LTI_Summer_Internship/README.md

 1. Programming Language and Tools: Python / C / C++ / PyTorch / LaTeX / object-oriented programming (Advanced), jsPsych / JavaScript / Shell / Docker / Blender (intermediate)

+2. Related Coursework: Introduction to Computation, [Natural Language Processing with Deep Learning](https://delicate-tricorne-495.notion.site/Natural-Language-Processing-with-Deep-Learning-191663b5261e80faab5fd3a0336c059d), [Computer Vision](https://pku-epic.github.io/Intro2CV_2024/), [Cognitive Reasoning](https://yzhu.io/courses/core/), etc.

-2. Projects I’ve worked on that require strong programming skills
+3. Projects I’ve worked on that require strong programming skills:
+- Developed a Multimodal Model for Human Visual Pretense: [code](https://github.com/XizhiXiao/Reverse-Engineering-Visual-Pretense)
+- Decision Transformer for Modeling Theory of Mind in Multi-Agent Systems: [writing sample](https://drive.google.com/file/d/1X-sKQgrMdhu3d7DKexFaIj1qdW2qQ0kF/view?usp=drive_link), [code](https://github.com/muzhancun/ToMDT)

 ## What experience do I have with natural language processing, machine learning, linguistics, or other non-CS academic areas relevant to my interest in language technologies?

-**Project 1: Computational Modeling of Human Visual Pretense** (conducted during my internship at Prof. Tomer Ullman's lab at Harvard)
+**Project 1: Computational Modeling of Human Visual Pretense** (conducted during my internship at Prof. Tomer Ullman's [lab](https://www.cocodev.org/) at Harvard)

 This project investigates visual pretense—a mode of imagination in which people use physical objects to stand for ideas in their minds, such as pointing to a bottle and saying “Suppose this is my car…”.
 I developed a computational model of the cognitive process underlying this behavior.
 The model integrates two modules, (1) a shape representation module that maps a visual or linguistic depiction (such as an image or a phrase) of real and pretend objects to a 3D point cloud, and (2) an analogical reasoning module that searches for a good alignment between the two point clouds of a real object and a pretend object.
 I tested this model’s predictions on the stimuli developed in previous human behavioral studies and compared model performance with that of other multimodal generative models.